Radical Sportscars: One-make series

 Although Radical began by competing in existing events, it was Radical's creation of their own series that have been the choice of competition for most owners.
 Radical currently supports 14 official Radical race series around the world.

 In the UK the seven round Radical Challenge championship also runs within the MSVR package, with each meeting featuring two 15-minute qualifying sessions and a pair of 20-minute sprint races, and a 40-minute endurance race with the opportunity for one or two drivers per car.
 Teams are limited to one set of tyres per weekend, limiting costs and levelling competition.

 The Radical SR1 Cup is Open to drivers who have either never held a race licence before, or are still eligible to wear a novice cross on the rear of the car (meaning they have competed in less than six races), the SR1 Cup will lead the drivers through the process of getting on the grid, with a detailed programme of driver training and technical tuition.

 In the UK there are also two other main championships open to radical cars.
 The Open Sportscar Series can accept almost any radical car whilst the Radical Owners Club Bikesports Championship can accommodate cars fitted with bike engines such as the SR1, SR3 and PR6.

 Around the world there are numerous Radical single-marque racing championships, running to regulations that broadly mirror those of Radical UK and European racing series.

 In North America, there are the following primary series:

-Radical North American Masters Championship that visits 7 circuits all around the USA & 1 circuit in Canada.